JSeawell/Adventure/README.md

 > CS-344 (Operating Systems I) Program

-An Adventure-type game, written in C
+An adventure-type game, written in C

 ## How to compile and run:
 > wkhehf